Wales have Six Nations 'swagger' - Biggar

 "We are coming into the tournament as defending champions, so there is certainly a bit of a swagger in the group."

-As well as Jones, Wales' long list of injured absentees means they are missing his fellow British and Irish Lions Ken Owens, Justin Tipuric, Taulupe Faletau, Josh Navidi, Dan Lydiate, George North and Leigh Halfpenny, who boast more than 700 Tests caps between them.
+As well as Jones, Wales' long list of injured absentees means they are missing his fellow British and Irish Lions Ken Owens, Justin Tipuric, Taulupe Faletau, Josh Navidi, Dan Lydiate, George North and Leigh Halfpenny, who boast more than 700 Test caps between them.

 "It is a tough challenge this year," said Biggar.